Ibrahim Hamidi

-Ibrahim Hamidi (ابراهيم حميدي; also transliterated Ebrahim Humaydi) is a London-based Syrian journalist who is a senior diplomatic editor for the Arabic daily Asharq Al-Awsat, and who contributes to severalinternational media outlets and think tanks.
+Ibrahim Hamidi (ابراهيم حميدي; also transliterated Ebrahim Humaydi) is a London-based Syrian journalist who is the editor-in-chief for Al Majalla magazine, and a senior diplomatic editor for the Arabic daily Asharq Al-Awsat, and who contributes to severalinternational media outlets and think tanks.
 Previously, he served as head of the Lebanese Broadcasting Corporation (LBC) office in Damascus, and of the Damascus bureau of Arab daily newspaper Al-Hayat, and as a senior writer for Forward Magazine in Damascus.
 Hamidi's work focuses on strategic issues in the Middle East, with special insight into Syria's internal and regional politics.
 He is also a Research Fellow and co-founder of the Syrian Studies Center at the University of St Andrews in Scotland.
 Hamidi is also a co-founder of the Arab Investigative Journalism Program (ARIJ).

 Hamidi is married to writer and novelist Dima Wannous.

 Early life

 Hamidi was born in 1969 in Idlib Governorate.
 In 1986, Hamidi was able to move to Damascus to study journalism at Damascus University through a government stipend.
 His English professor at the time, Abdullah Dardari, was also a correspondent for the London-based Arab daily al-Hayat.
 Dardari, who later became Deputy Prime Minister of Syria in 2005, helped Hamidi find work as a secretary at his al-Hayat bureau in Damascus.